Liarinn/LFA-laboratories-/laboratory 3/REPORT.md

 Then, it checks if the current character represents an identifier, a number, a comment, or an operator.
 If it encounters an unknown character, it simply skips over it.
 Finally, it returns the next token found in the input text.

+\
+CONCLUSION:

+In conclusion, the lexer implemented here effectively breaks down input text into tokens, facilitating the parsing process in language processing tasks.
+By categorizing characters into tokens such as identifiers, numbers, operators, and keywords, the lexer lays the foundation for syntactic analysis and subsequent interpretation or compilation.
+Through methods like `get_next_token`, it systematically iterates through the input text, identifying each token type and extracting relevant information.
+Additionally, the lexer employs methods like `skip_whitespace` to handle whitespace characters and `advance` to progress through the input text character by character, ensuring thorough and accurate tokenization.

+Overall, the lexer plays a crucial role in language processing pipelines, serving as the initial stage in transforming raw text into structured data for further analysis or execution.
+Its ability to recognize and categorize tokens enables efficient parsing and subsequent semantic analysis, contributing to the development of robust compilers, interpreters, and other language processing tools.
+With a well-designed lexer like the one made by me, language processing tasks can proceed smoothly, paving the way for the effective implementation of various programming languages and domain-specific languages.